-In a year in which the BBC stumbled and got stuck, with the same mix of duds and hits, Inside No 9 stands out as a spark of hope.
+In a year when the BBC stumbled and got stuck, with the same mix of duds and hits, Inside No 9 stands out as a spark of hope.
 Steve Pemberton and Reece Shearsmith deliver six episodes as usual and work together again for yet another great season of brilliant storylines.

 Normal People is a simple drama that revolves around two normal people trying to find love.
-It is not necessarily the original concept, but the place where normal people excel in execution.
+It is not necessarily the original concept but the place where normal people excel in execution.

 The original German Netflix series Dark is different from all other TV series.
-With a complex knot of timelines, pedigrees and multilayer calendars, Dark’s first season on the streaming platform in 2017 slipped and only got stronger over time.
+With a complex knot of timelines, pedigrees, and multilayer calendars, Dark’s first season on the streaming platform in 2017 slipped and only got stronger over time.

-It was probably the Gateway Drama that attracted a whole new audience to learn about the Korean drama, thanks in part to Netflix’s new series with international contracts.
+It was probably the Gateway Drama that attracted a whole new audience to learn about Korean drama, thanks in part to Netflix’s new series with international contracts.